• Home

 VermontApplication fees are not allowed.

-WashingtonThe application fee can not exceed the actual cost of the screening.
+WashingtonThe application fee does not exceed the actual cost of the screening.

 West VirginiaThere are no limitations on the application fee, which is non-refundable.